egonelbre/egonelbre.com/content/draft/demystifying-technical-debt.md

 * the user interface is larger -> more things that can interact, hence more complexity
 * features accumulate more cases -> which means more complex and more code

-*Understanding effort* roughly depends on the complexity of mental model, project and user needs; but also on how much of the system we have in our long term memory.
+*Understanding effort* roughly depends on the complexity of mental model, project and user needs.
+It also depends on how much we know the system already.
 We can similarly estimate that it increases over time:

 * there are more features that interact -> more complex mental model and cases to consider
 * more business rules and concerns -> because we want to solve the user problems better